top of page

 About

-The third piece on the program will be Unidad de Fuerza (Unity of Strength) by Edgar F. Girtain IV, which was originally written for PROTESTRA’s inaugural performance and will now receive its New York City premiere.
-From the composer: “Unidad de Fuerza is a celebration of the joy and strength that come from solidarity…because when people work together, new horizons become visible and anything is possible.”
-Founder and Music Director Michelle Rofrano shares that “PROTESTRA is thrilled to return to an orchestral work so close to our origins as an ensemble.
+The third piece on the program, Unidades de Fuerza (Unity of Strength) by Edgar F. Girtain IV, was originally written for PROTESTRA’s inaugural performance and will now receive its New York City premiere.
+From the composer: “Unidades de Fuerza is a celebration of the joy and strength that come from solidarity…because when people work together, new horizons become visible and anything is possible.”
+Founder and Music Director Michelle Rofrano shared that “PROTESTRA is thrilled to return to an orchestral work so close to our origins as an ensemble.
 It’s emblematic of the community of musicians we’ve created, and we are more prepared than ever to use art to elevate human rights and stand up to injustice.”